parmegv/leap_doc/docs/platform/guide.md

 We strongly recommend that you use a commercial signed server certificate for your primary domain (in other words, a certificate with a common name matching whatever you have configured for `provider.domain`).
 This provides several benefits:

 1. When users visit your website, they don't get a scary notice that something is wrong.
-2. When a user runs the leap client, selecting your service provider will not cause a warning message.
+2. When a user runs the LEAP client, selecting your service provider will not cause a warning message.
 3. When other providers first discover your provider, they are more likely to trust your provider key if it is fetched over a commercially verified link.

 The LEAP platform is designed so that it assumes you are using a commercial cert for the primary domain of your provider, but all other servers are assumed to use non-commercial certs signed by the Server CA you create.